armansito/metal-workgroup-memory-bug/README.md

 Because `flag` always contains 0 and because all assignments and loads over `shared_flag` are synchronized, the final atomic increment should always execute.
-The CPU side dispatches 10 thread groups with 64 threads each.
+The CPU side dispatches 10 thread groups with 96 threads each.

-The expected value of `output` is 640, however the program above produces 10.
-I tested this on both Apple M1 Pro and M1 Max.
+The expected value of `output` is 960, however the program above produces 320.
+In fact, the result is 320 no matter how large the thread groups are.

+I tested this on both
+Apple M1 Pro and M1 Max.
 However, if I change the entry-point declaration to use a local threadgroup variable, I get the correct result: